MechanicalRabbit/DataKnots.jl/doc/src/layouts.md

     l = lhz | lvt
     #-> literal("department.name") | literal("department") / literal("name")

-We can then select the best among possible layouts.
+The pretty-printing engine can search through possible layouts to find the best fit, which is expressed as a layout expression without a choice operator.

     Layouts.best(Layouts.fit(l))
     #-> literal("department.name")